diracdeltas/sniffly/README.md

    milliseconds, then a network request probably occurred, meaning that the user hasn't visited the image's domain.

+In Firefox, Sniffly 0.3+ simply uses crbug436451 (not found by me).

 ### Finding HSTS hosts